WGS Upscaling - Data Transfer Capacity Evaluation

 1 Background

-GDx at OUSAMG is planning to upscale the WGS production to 4 x 48
+GDx at OUSAMG is planning to upscale the WGS production to:

-The capacity of IT & bioinformatics pipelines can be evaluated from following three aspects:
+The capacity of IT & bioinformatics pipelines can be accessed in three key areas:

 2 Data transfer speed